Infosys BPM

 ADO.NET is used for accessing and manipulating data from databases in .NET applications

-HTML is used for creating the structure of web pages
+HTML is used for structuring content on web pages

 CSS is used for styling the appearance of web pages

-JavaScript is used for adding interactivity to we...read more
+JavaScript is used for adding interactivity to web p...read more

 A trial balance is a list of all the general ledger accounts contained in the ledger of a business.